 Description: This course applies statistical knowledge to business.
 The student explores the ability to define problems, form questions, collect data, analyze the data using inferential tools, and how to formulate and test hypotheses.
 The student is expected to master probability concepts within the realm of decision making.
-Offered as needed.
+Offered Spring semester annually, or as needed.